AUT-iOS/autsoft-ios-interview/README_EN.md

 ## Tasks needs to be done
   - Create modell classes: `Airline`, `News`, `Flight`, `Complaint`
-  - Create the base of the application with a `UITabBarController` with 5 view-controller
+  - Create the base of the application with a `UITabBarController` or SwiftUI `TabView` with 5 view controller or `View`
   - Create arrive and depart flights screen (including save favourites)

 ## Introduction
-Many people have already mentioned how good it would be if South-Zubony airport also had a mobile application, since millions of people travel through Zubony every day and the airport's website is far from perfect.
-Fortunately, there is a fairly serious *web API* available for flight information, and Zubonyi passengers typically use an iPhone.
+Numerous individuals have expressed the need for a mobile application for South-Zubony Airport, as millions of passengers travel through Zubony daily and the airport's website leaves much to be desired.
+Fortunately, a robust *web API* is available for accessing flight information, and it's worth noting that the majority of Zubonyi passengers tend to use iPhones.

-In the next 8 hours you have to make this application for `iOS` platform.
-The minimum iOS version is `iOS 13` with `Swift 5.7`.
+Within the next 8 hours, you are required to develop an application for the iOS platform using `Swift 5.8`.
+The minimum iOS deployment target should be `iOS 14`.
+While incorporating `Combine` and/or `async/await` is advantageous, it is not a mandatory requirement.

 ## Specification
 The application contains 4 main functionality: